indira439/Spring-AnnotationTasks-Demo/README.md

 ## Spring Core Annotation Based Tasks

-# Task 2:
+# Task 3:

-From the master branch of spring-xml-demo repo created a constructor-injection branch.
+From the constructor-injection branch of spring-xml-demo repo created a autowire-xml branch.

-Added constructor to the Actor class to initialize with name and gender, and age Created three beans of type Actor in the bean definition file.

-Use constructor-based injection in the bean definition file (beans.xml) to inject property values in each of the three beans via name, index, and type respectively.

-For the Movie bean, use constructor based object injection in the bean definition file (beans.xml) to inject an Actor bean.
+For the Movie bean, delete the constructor based object injection in the bean definition file (beans.xml) that injects an Actor bean.

-In the Main class, look up Movie bean using ApplicationContext and print out Author information.
-Use the same ApplicationContext to again look up the same Movie bean.
-Print out the equality result of the two Movie beans.
-System.out.println(beanA==beanB); Change the scope of the Movie bean in beans.xml to prototype and run the application again.
-Note the output.

-Replace id of the Movie bean with name having two values, like this:

-<bean name=”MovieA, MovieB” ........> Update the code in Main to get the Movie bean by its two different name.
+Use autowire byName in the Movie bean to inject an Actor bean.
+Run the application.

+Create another Movie bean and try autowire byType.
+Run the application and note the exception thrown.

+Fix the Movie bean by removing autowire byType and using constructor injection instead.